Kiwi in California wildfires: Jody Brettkelly wonders what will come next

 "Honestly, we really weren't even paying attention to it because there's so much going on here, it didn't even make the news," says Coldiron.

-The couple said it was terrifying to find themselves driving in the dark in the Oregon countryside, huge flames on both sides of the road and unable to turn back.
+The couple say it was terrifying to find themselves driving in the dark in the Oregon countryside, huge flames on both sides of the road and unable to turn back.

 "It seemed to go on and on," says Brettkelly.
 They arrived at their destination, hoping for crisp, clear mountain air but were instead engulfed in smoke and ash.